Cinven buys second drug business Amdipharm

-LONDON (Reuters) - Private equity group Cinven CINV.UL is buying family-owned niche pharmaceuticals business Amdipharm for 367 million pounds ($590 million), it said on Monday, as part of a plan to create a much larger producer of generic drugs.
+LONDON (Reuters) - Private equity group Cinven CINV.UL is buying family-owned niche pharmaceuticals business Amdipharm for 367 million pounds ($590 million), it said on Monday, with a view to merging the business with its newly-acquired Mercury Pharma unit.

-The company will initially operate as a stand-alone business but eventually will be merged with Mercury Pharma, which Cinven acquired from rival private equity house HgCapital in August, to create a business worth at least 830 million pounds.
+Amdipharm will initially operate as a standalone business but eventually will be merged with Mercury, which Cinven acquired from rival private equity house HgCapital in August.

-Amdipharm was created in 2002, with a shift of focus by big drug companies away from smaller and older products giving it an opportunity to snap up “legacy products” - typically off-patent generic drugs in niche disease areas.
+Cinven said Amdipharm, which generates annual revenues of over 110 million pounds, sells its products in over 80 countries, complementing Mercury’s predominantly UK-focused customer base.

 After a string of acquisitions Amdipharm now sells more than 50 products in over 80 countries with products including antibiotics as well as drugs for nausea, skin disease and thyroid problems.